foundry-rs/book/src/misc/struct-encoding.md

 Solidity structs map to the ABI type "tuple".
 For more information on how Solidity types map to ABI types see [Mapping Solidity to ABI types](https://docs.soliditylang.org/en/latest/abi-spec.html#mapping-solidity-to-abi-types) in the Solidity documentation.

-Structs are therefore encoded and decodes as tuples.
+Structs are therefore encoded and decoded as tuples.
 So the struct we defined above, `MyStruct`, maps to the tuple `(address,uint256)` in terms of the ABI.

 Let's see how this works in a contract: